JuliaComputing/ModelingToolkitSampledData.jl/docs/src/SampledData.md

 In order to make components maximally generic, it is often advisable to avoid including operators like `Sample` and `Hold` at the inputs and outputs of a component, and instead let the user manually insert these operators where required.
 Larger components that model complete sampled-data systems may of course contain such operators internally.

+## Linearization of sampled-data systems
+Linearization of discrete-time and sampled-data systems using the tools described at [Linearization of ModelingToolkit models](https://docs.sciml.ai/ModelingToolkit/dev/basics/Linearization/) is __not__ supported at the moment. 😦

+Linearization through [frequency-response analysis (FRA) is provided in JuliaSimControl](https://help.juliahub.com/juliasimcontrol/dev/linear_analysis/#Frequency-response-analysis).
+FRA amounts to simulating a system with wide-spectrum inputs and computing the linear small-signal transfer function using techniques from the field of system-identification.

 ## A complete example